Wacky-Mole/WackysDatabase/README.md

 </br>

-- `ConsumableStatusEffect` (string): On consumption (eating), give this status effect.  - Doesn't make things Edible
+- `ConsumableStatusEffect` (string): On consumption (eating), give this status effect.  - Doesn't make things Edible.
+Delete with "delete".
 </br>

 `Moddifiers` (StatMods): The stat modifiers of the item.